 How housing benefit and council tax reduction is paid

-If you rent from a registered social landlord (for example, Shoreline Housing Partnership or Longhurst and Havelok Homes) you can choose to have your payments made to you or your landlord.
+If you rent from a registered social landlord (for example Lincolnshire Housing Partnership) you can choose to have your payments made to you or your landlord.

 If you rent from a private landlord and we work out your claim under the local housing allowance (LHA) rules, we will usually pay your housing benefit direct to you, but there are some circumstances when we can pay directly to your landlord.
 For more information read our page paying housing benefit direct to landlords.

 - to tenants every two weeks in arrears (for the two weeks already passed)